-Blepharitis is a chronic inflammation of the eyelids, which can cause irritation, itching, crusting of the eyelashes and, occasionally, a red eye.
-Blepharitis can begin in early childhood or develop in later life.
+Blepharitis is a chronic inflammation of the eyelids, which can cause burning, irritation, itching, tearing, crusting of the eyelashes, and, occasionally, a red eye.
+Blepharitis can begin in early childhood or develop later in life.
 The condition may occur only once but, more often, recurs repeatedly.
-This chronic form of the condition is often referred to as “granulated eyelids.”
+Chronic blepharitis may lead to corneal scarring and decreased visual acuity.

 What Are The Symptoms Of Blepharitis?

-There are two basic types of blepharitis.
-The more common form is an immune response to an overgrowth of normal skin bacteria that live on the eyelids.
-It is characterized by redness of the eyelid margin and crusty scales, or flaking around the eyelashes.
+There are two basic types of blepharitis anterior and posterior.
+The more common form, anterior blepharitis, is an immune response to an overgrowth of normal skin bacteria that live on the eyelids.
+It is characterized by redness of the eyelid margin and crusty scales or flaking around the eyelashes.
 Loss of eyelashes and distortion of the margins of the eyelids are also common complications in any form of blepharitis.
-Seborrheic blepharitis is a subset of anterior blepharitis which is slightly less common and is characterized by less eyelid redness, but more crust or flakes around the eyelashes.
+Seborrheic blepharitis is a subset of anterior blepharitis which is slightly less common and is characterized by less eyelid redness but more crust or flakes around the eyelashes.
 It is often associated with flaking the skin around the nose and hairline.

 What Is The Treatment?

 Strict lid hygiene is very important when it comes to the treatment of blepharitis.
-The following regimen may be useful:
+Warm compresses and eyelid scrubs may be useful: